 Get Involved In A Green Cause

-Sign up petitions or volunteer!
+Sign petitions or volunteer!
 More great Earth Day Resolutions involve getting involved with “green” causes and political movements for change.
 Earth Day is also a great time to take action and push climate and energy legislation forward.
 You can also sign up for action alerts form Care 2.
 Earth Day is also a great time to volunteer.
 You may love it and want to do it all year!

+I hope your earth day celebrations are a fun way to focus on nature and make some changes for the Earth to make it a healthier place.
 Please tell me about your Earth Day Resolutions so we can inspire each other!
 Which one(s) of these ideas of what to do for Earth Day will you pick?